Storing Project Settings in Version Control

 Storing Secure Settings

-If you need to add a password into the versioned settings not via the TeamCity UI (for example, adding settings with Kotlin-based
+If you need to add a password (or other secure value) to the versioned settings not via the TeamCity UI (for example, via Kotlin DSL), you can generate a token to be used in the settings instead of this password.

-If you need to use a secure value in the nested projects, consider adding a password parameter with the secure value and using a reference to the parameter in the nested projects.
+Alternatively, you can add a password parameter with the secure value and use a reference to the parameter in the nested projects.

 Implications of Storing Security Data in VCS